ikerib/PagerfantaBundle/UPGRADE-4.0.md

 - A `Symfony\Component\PropertyAccess\PropertyAccessorInterface` is now required in `BabDev\PagerfantaBundle\RouteGenerator\RequestAwareRouteGeneratorFactory` and `BabDev\PagerfantaBundle\RouteGenerator\RouterAwareRouteGenerator`
 - The default Twig template is now `@BabDevPagerfanta/default.html.twig`
 - Services which had public visibility deprecated are now private
+- The `pagerfanta.view_factory` service is now an instance of `BabDev\PagerfantaBundle\View\ContainerBackedImmutableViewFactory` instead of `Pagerfanta\View\ViewFactory`, which makes the view factory immutable at runtime.
+To use a mutable view factory, replace the `pagerfanta.view_factory` service definition before the `BabDev\PagerfantaBundle\DependencyInjection\CompilerPass\RegisterPagerfantaViewsPass` compiler pass is run.

 ## Removed Features